hsponchiado/Binary-Search-Visualization/README.md

 **Problem Breakdown & Computational Thinking:**

-Binary search is a very efficient searching algorithm that complexity is O(1) for the best case and O(log n) for the average and worst case, meaning it is a very good algorithm.
-It also shows use perfectly how the divide and conquer strategy works, by repeatedly halving the given list.
+Binary search is a very efficient searching algorithm which its complexity is O(1) for the best case and O(log n) for the average and worst case, meaning it is a very good algorithm.
+It also shows us how the divide and conquer strategy works perfectly, by repeatedly halving the given list.
 Below is the computational thinking breakdown that I used to design this app.

 **1. Decomposition**